takkun-mint/FallGuysTools/README.md

   ## ChangeLog (English) <br>
 <details>
     <summary>Details</summary>

+  ○ `2024.8.20 (10/08/2024 update)` <br>
+  ・ We have created a system for retrieving Debug processing information.
+(It is not fully supported yet, we will address all of this at a later date.) <br>
+  ・ Fixed a problem in which an element that externally displays the point difference to the border in a point acquisition round would display an incorrect point difference when there were no players elimination of the round. <br>
+  ・ Changes have been made so that Tools processing does not stop while the Creative Round API is communicating. <br>
+  ・ Fixed an issue in creative rounds where the display was truncated by the round's default time in rounds where Tools' unique features were displayed. <br>
+  ・ Fixed a problem in which a creative round played by entering a code in a custom (private) lobby would display a creative even though the “HEX-A-GONE” appeared when the chosen creative was survival and played by one person. <br>
+  ・ When playing a creative round where you enter a code in the custom (private) lobby, the object is now displayed with the coordinates of the Fall Guys version “11.1.0” or earlier. <br>
+  ・ In the course search tool, the minimum number of players allowed in a survival round has been changed from one to two, in accordance with the change in the starting number of players for survival rounds. <br>
+  ・ In the course search tool, a problem that caused Tools to stop working for a certain period of time when the BGM play button was pressed has been fixed. <br>
+  ・ Fixed a problem that caused the remaining time to be incorrectly displayed if OverTime was activated when the round settings were reloaded. <br>
+  ・ Fixed a problem that caused an error when the round settings were about to be loaded when updating the database or when trying to search with the round search tool, so that the round settings are reloaded automatically. <br>
+  ・ Fixed a problem in which, under extremely rare circumstances, the time limit could be displayed on the main screen but hidden by the button to open the settings screen. <br>
+  ・ Fixed a problem in which the seconds played process was inverted in rounds in which Tools' own Phase round countdown SE was played. <br>
+  ・ Fixed a problem with extremely small countdown SE for Phase round. <br>

   ○ `2024.8.10 (05/08/2024 update)` <br>
   ・ Added a new function “Survival Round Forced elimination Warning Function”.
 The warning is now displayed when a garbage round appears in which there is no way to qualify the round and elimination is confirmed as soon as the round is selected. <br>